ombori/grid-docs/apps/queue/releasenotes/README.md

 - Internal stabilization.

 ## 2021-08-04
-On August 4th 2021 we released a new minor version of the Queue Manager, this is visible in the settings screen.

 ### Changes
 Added a "blocked days" feature for booking, this allows you to prevent booking within `#` amount of days.